femboyfin/dbdideas/survivor_perks.md

 ## [Bite the Bullet](<https://deadbydaylight.wiki.gg/wiki/Bite_the_Bullet>) 📉 🗑️

-- Additionally Suppress Sounds of Breathing and Pools of Blood
+- Additionally Suppress Pools of Blood
   - Thematic added effects to slightly increase the strength level of a weak perk.
 - Only suppresses the above and existing effects from the Killer
   - Ensures that the benefits of the perk don't incidentally make it more difficult to be healed by a teammate.